Serfdom in Moldavia and Wallachia: Names

 A generic name for serfs was șerb (from Latin servus, "slave", cognate with serf), but they also had some regional names: vecini in Moldavia (in today's language meaning "neighbour") and rumâni in Wallachia.
 The latter was actually the native ethnonym of Romanians; Neagu Djuvara explains it by the fact that in the Middle Ages, the landlords may have been foreign, Slavic or Cuman.

 History

 Origins

 Originally, Romanians lived in autonomous communities called "obște", which mixed private and common ownership, employing an open field system.
 With time, in the 14th and 15th centuries, the private ownership of land gained ground, leading to differences within the obște, towards a stratification of the members of the community.

 Some villages were given by the hospodar to boyars, military servants and monasteries, replacing the common ownership with the ownership of a feudal lord.
 Other villages were taken over by force by military leaders without the involvement of the Hospodar.

 In 15th century Moldavia, the organization of the villages from free obște (being led by a cneaz) continued to exist in parallel with the feudal order.

+Michael's bond

+Michael's bond was a decree enacted by Michael the Brave that bonded the Wallachian serfs to the estate where they were living at that time.
+This made these serfs (and potentially others) connected to the land no matter where they moved to and thereby ruled and "owned" by whoever owned the estate.
+While this did not likely introduce or strengthen serfdom in the area, the tax increases did likely lead to more serfs as peasants fell to these taxes and then serfdom.
+This subject is the matter of debate.